-EGas Depot is a division of CIH Equipment Company, Inc. CIH Equipment is A2LA ISO 17025:2005 accredited for calibration of industrial hygiene equipment.
+EGas Depot is a division of CIH Equipment Company, which is A2LA ISO 17025:2017 accredited for calibration of industrial hygiene and safety test equipment.
 You can also trust our gas detector calibration services for both precision and accuracy.
-Every year, we test and verify millions of data points applying our commitment to our people, processes, equipment, and systems.
+Every year, we test and verify millions of data points applying our commitment to our people, processes, equipment and systems.

 "Regular calibration is the only way to be certain that a detector is fully functional.
 Moreover, a standing policy for regular calibration sets the tone for a safety-conscious work environment and indicates to workers that safety is a priority.
 As a result, workers may be more likely to keep safety principles in mind throughout the workday," says the OSHA guidance.

 The agency reminds users that a "written record of calibration should be kept for the life of each instrument.
 This record allows users to quickly identify an instrument that has a history of excessive maintenance/repair or is prone to erratic readings."

 There are two methods of verifying instrument accuracy: a functional or bump test and a full calibration, each appropriate under certain conditions.
 A bump test verifies calibration by exposing the instrument to a known concentration of test gas.
 The instrument reading is compared to the actual quantity of gas present (as indicated on the cylinder).
 If the instrument's response is within an acceptable tolerance range of the actual concentration, then its calibration is verified.
 The agency recommends that users check with the detection equipment manufacturer for the acceptable tolerance ranges.)
 Instruments should be "zeroed" before the bump test in order to give a more accurate picture of the bump test results.
 When performing a bump test, the test gas concentration should be high enough to trigger the instrument alarm.